Clients

 Exceptions

-In case of an error when executing a request a J4pException or one its subclass is thrown.
+In case of an error when executing a request a JolokiaException or one its subclass is thrown.

 Exception thrown in case of an timeout.
-The nested exception is of type ConnectTimeoutException.
+The nested exception depends on the HTTP Client implementation used, but should be an instance of java.io.IOException

 Generic exception thrown when an exception occurred on the remote side.
 This is the case when the JSON response obtained is an error response as described in Responses.
 The error type, error value, the status, the request leading to this error and the remote stacktrace as string) can be obtained from this exception.